 1. Be Prepared

-- New filter: Make sure you have the appropriate filter that works with both your system setup and the type of water you have.
+- New filter: Make sure you have the appropriate filter for both your system type and your local water supply.

-- Filter wrench: This wrench is oversized and designed to fit over the filter housing.
-You’ll want to have the one that’s made for your filter, to get the leverage you need to unscrew the unit.
+- Filter wrench: This is a large wrench designed to fit over the filter housing.
+You need one that is designed for your filter, to ensure you can unscrew the unit safely.

-- Strap wrench: Though not necessary to complete installation, a strap wrench can help you navigate any difficulties in unscrewing the filter.
+- Strap wrench: This isn’t necessary to complete the installation, but a strap wrench can help overcome any difficulties when unscrewing the filter.

-- New O-ring: Your old O-ring may look fine, but it’s best practice to replace it with every filter change.
-A damaged O-ring will compromise the seal and lead to leaking.
-Make sure you have the right-sized one.
+- New O-ring: Your old O-ring may look okay, but it’s worth replacing it alongside every filter change.
+A damaged O-ring will compromise the seal and allow leaks.
+Make sure you buy the right-sized O-ring.

-- Silicon grease: This is your water source, so make sure you have grease that’s approved for use with food.
+- Silicon grease: Your filter is your water source, so make sure you use grease that is approved for use with food.

 - Plumber’s tape: This reinforces the seal and prevents leaking.

-Once you’re fully prepared, it’s time to change the filter.
+Once you have everything you need, it’s time to change the filter.

 2. Turn Off Your Water

 There should be a shut-off valve located near your water filter.
-You’ll want to make sure this is in the off position before you proceed with your installation.
+Make sure this is in the off position before you proceed with your maintenance.

-You may feel more comfortable turning off the water to your entire house during this process.
-This is a great way to prevent any accidents from taking place if you encounter an unexpected problem during installation.
-At the very least, you’ll need to have identified where the external shut-off is and know how to turn it off if necessary.
+It can be safer to shut off the water supply to your entire house during this process.
+This will prevent any accidents from occurring if you encounter any unexpected problems.
+If nothing else, it is good to know where the external shut-off is so you can turn it off if necessary.

 3. Depressurize Your System

-You must remove the extra pressure caught in your plumbing before you move on with your installation.
-To do this, open up a sink or bathtub tap, which allows the trapped water and pressure to be released.
+Remove the pressure in your plumbing before you proceed.
+To do this, open a kitchen or bathtub faucet, which will release the water pressure.

-If you live in a multi-floor home, we suggest using a tap on the first floor, or one with the lowest amount of elevation.
-This works to drain as much pressure out of the lines as possible.
-Go ahead and leave the faucet open for the duration of the filter change.
+If you live in a multi-story home, we recommend using a tap on the ground floor, or whichever one is the lowest.
+This will drain as much pressure from the lines as possible.
+You can leave the faucet open for the duration of the filter change.

 4. Prep the Water Filter Area

-Now, you’re ready to get to the actual filter change.
-Newer plumbing setups usually have three different valves that let you control the water filter’s supply separately.
-These valves can move 90 degrees and are typically well-labeled.
+You are now ready to replace the filter.
+Newer plumbing setups usually have three dedicated valves to individually control the water filter’s supply.
+These valves can turn 90 degrees and should be clearly labeled.

-Moving from the water filter, the first lever you come to will be the water filter’s intake.
-Turn this off to prevent water from moving into the water filter during the process.
+Starting from the water filter, the first lever you reach will be the water filter’s intake.
+Turn this off to prevent water from entering the water filter during the process.

-The next lever should also be moved into the off position to prevent any backflow once you remove the existing water filter.
+The next lever should also be turned to the off position to prevent any backflow when you remove the existing water filter.

 The third valve is the bypass valve.
-If you have this valve in place, it’s usually set to off.
+If you have this valve, it is usually set to the off position.
 It allows the water in the system to make its way to the filter.
-During your filter change, go ahead and open this valve, so any water in the line continues past the entrance to your water filter.
+During your filter change, open this valve, so any water in the line can move past the entrance to your water filter.

-Take notes of which levers you move and how they’ve been changed.
-Once your new filter is in place, you’ll need to return everything to how it was to get your system functioning correctly.
+Make a note of which levers you adjust and how.
+Once your new filter is in place, you will need to return everything to how it was previously to get your system working again.